Selling your art and crafts online has never been easier. Once upon a time, you would have had to build your own website. But not anymore!

 3. Beads and Jewelry Supplies

-With everyone stuck indoors these days, people are spending their time trying to learn new skills and tap into their inner creativity.
+With everyone stuck these days indoors, people are spending their time trying to learn new skills and tap into their inner creativity.

 That’s why jewelry supplies and beads are among the best things to sell right now to make money on Etsy.